MartinMikkelsen/TensorNetworkDiagrams.jl/README.md

 # TensorNetworkDiagrams.jl
-Package to draw tensor networks
+Package to draw tensor networks.
+You will need to have [tectonic](https://github.com/tectonic-typesetting/tectonic) installed to compile the generated LaTeX files and (pdf2svg)https://github.com/dawbarton/pdf2svg to convert PDFs to SVGs.

 ## Installation